yktoo/yktoo.com/content/blog/0250/index.en.md

 Eric Hazebroek, hidden under his hair as usual, played a funny stump of a (seven-string) guitar:
 {{< imgfig "https://1.bp.blogspot.com/-dIRI3keYt48/VRf9Z2Y6R3I/AAAAAAAAhWo/tpwxmOyjyrQ/s1600/dsc08119.picasaweb.jpg" "Eric Hazebroek" >}}

-I've recorded quite some footage, as always, but my [expensive external mike][post:170] has failed.
+I've recorded quite some footage, as always, but my [expensive external mike]({{< relref path="/blog/0170" lang="ru" >}}) has failed.
 Apparently, the camera lost contact with it and fell back to the internal one.
 The outcome was appalling, everything but the "unplugged" songs has been severely clipped.
 Which is a great pity, but at least now I'm aware of it.
 {{< imgfig "https://4.bp.blogspot.com/-hHjRHaGHj3o/VRf9b5mDhoI/AAAAAAAAhW4/tWrjbm62V2s/s1600/dsc08128.picasaweb.jpg" "Marcela Bovio." >}}

 Head-banging: